 If you create a local logP model, the scope of the logP calculator will be limited.
 It means that the calculated logP will only provide reasonable prediction for a few types of structures.
 Practically only those types of structures will be predicted correctly which were introduced to the training set during the teaching process.
 For example, if the training set contains only certain types of hydrocarbon but no other functional groups are present in the training set, the predicted logP of any amine-like molecule will not be accurate.

 Therefore you need to be aware that a more robust general logP model requires a large, diverse training set with thousands of structures.
-You can generate a logP training library via cxcalc calculator functions or instantjchem as well.
+You can generate a logP training library with the cxtrain command line tool.

 Preparing the input file

 As the first step of the training you have to create a training set from your experimental data.
 The training set should have a format which supports saving molecular properties (SDF or MRV).
 This can be easily done by using the graphical user interface of Instant JChem.
 This training set must contain the following items:

 logP values in a property field named LOGP

 Then you have to run the training algorithm which creates a logP training library from your pre-compiled set.
 Execute the following command from command line: